numeract/aws-lambda-r/doc/old/AWS-setup.md

 IAM manages access to AWS.

-1. Create an IAM user account to be used only in conjunction with this app
+1. Create an IAM user account to be used only in conjunction with these scripts
     + retain the values of **ACCESS_KEY_ID** and **SECRET_ACCESS_KEY**
 2. Give necessary permissions to this user
-  + [TBD: more automation --> more permissions]
+    + in general more automation requires more permissions
+    + TBD
 3. Create roles and policies
     + attach policies to the roles
+    + TBD

 ## SSH Key

-SSH Keys allows access through an SSH tunnel to a remove / cloud AWS EC2 instance.
+SSH Keys allows access through an SSH tunnel to an AWS EC2 instance.

 ### Create and save SSH key for EC2 connection